decretist/Dissertation/Chapter2/chapter2.markdown

 texture remain visible."[39]
-Canons that are introduced by *de eodem* rubrics but that are clearly not "about the same thing" as the preceding canon in the vulgate *Decretum* are notable instances of visibly "untidy seams".
+Canons that are introduced by *de eodem* rubrics but that are clearly not "about the same thing" as the preceding canon in the vulgate *Decretum* are notable instances of visibly "untidy seams."
 One of Winroth's strongest arguments that the Aa, Bc, Fd, and P manuscripts represent a first recension rather than an abbreviation of the *Decretum* is that otherwise problematic *de eodem* rubrics make sense in the sequential order in which canons appear in those